-Large for Gestational Age (LGA)
+Large for Gestational Age

-What causes LGA?
+What causes babies to be LGA?

-A higher number of birth defects
+- A higher risk for birth defects

 How is LGA diagnosed?